srlasher/pdstools/Home.md

 vignette(topic="adm-datamart")
 ```

-6. It ships with some data as well.
+The package ships with some data.
 Create your first plots with just a few lines:

 ```r
 library(cdhtools)